mcsee/Software-Design-Articles/Articles/TDD Conference 2021/Why You Might Not Want To Use TDD/readme.md

 ![TDD Conference 2021 - Why You Might Not Want To Use TDD - Ola Kunysz](TDD%20Conference%202021%20-%20Why%20You%20Might%20Not%20Want%20To%20Use%20TDD%20-%20Ola%20Kunysz.jpg)

+*Why You Might Not Want To Use TDD - Ola Kunysz*

+> TL;DR: TDD can be hard to start and level up, but it is worth it!

 First International Test Driven Development took place on July 30th.

 In this series, I will include every talk together with my notes and further reading.